Asheq/public-notes/vim/cursor-location-after-commands.md

 # Performing an OPERATION
 - After an OPERATION, the cursor moves to the start character or start line (sometimes preserving the column, sometimes not) of operated text
-    - Exceptions: Some commands do something else.
+    - Exceptions: Some commands explicitly do something else.
 Examples:
         - `gw`: Keeps the cursor in place
         - `gq`: Moves the cursor to the first non-blank of the last formatted line